 Auto Repair (Mechanic) Invoice Template

-The Auto Repair (Mechanic) Invoice Template is a form completed once a mechanic has finished repairing a customer’s motor vehicle, be it a truck, car, rv, bus, and so on.
-The mechanic will list out the repairs they conducted, the cost of each, the amount of hours they spent on each task, and their hourly rate.
+The form can be used for any vehicle type, be it a truck, car, RV, bus, and so on.
+The mechanic will list out the repairs they conducted, the cost of each, the amount of hours they spent on each task, their hourly rate, and the number and cost of all part(s) used.
 This will then be summed with the form, providing the client with a clear view of the total amount ($) they owe.
 It can be used for both full and part-time technicians and repair shops.

 How to Write